abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### State of the project

-At the moment, `automigrate` is not yet ready for production use, but I would really appreciate it if you would try it out for your personal projects and provide any feedback in order to make the tool better!
+At the moment, `automigrate` is not yet ready for production use, but I would really appreciate it if you would try it out and provide any feedback in order to make the tool better!
 Also feel free to create an issue on [GitHub](https://github.com/abogoyavlensky/abogoyavlensky.github.io/issues).

 Currently, auto-generated migrations are supported for creating, updating and deleting